Tczew: World War II

 In 1941, the Germans created a transition camp for Poles expelled from the region in a local factory (present-day museum).
 People were held there for several weeks, and then expelled to the General Government.
 Hundreds of Polish inhabitants of Tczew were expelled in 1940 and 1941.
 Some inhabitants were also deported to forced labour to Germany.
 In 1943, local Poles managed to save some kidnapped Polish children from the Zamość region, by buying them from the Germans at the local train station.

+The Polish resistance was active in the town, including the Union of Armed Struggle-Home Army, the Pomeranian Griffin, Grunwald, Strażnica, Szwadron Śmierci and Military Organization Lizard Union, whose activities included distribution of Polish underground press and spying on German activities in the city and beyond.
+Polish forced labourers from Tczew continued resistance activity and conducted espionage of German activity also in Riga, Königsberg and Pillau, and Tczew was an important point for the transfer of intelligence gathered by the Polish resistance.

 After World War II the town, was one of the most damaged cities of Gdańsk Pomerania.
 Virtually none of its remaining factories were capable of production.
 There had been considerable loss of population down to around 18-20 thousand people.
 Shortly before the end of World War II it was occupied by the Soviet Army.
 After the end of war the town became part of People's Republic of Poland and renamed Tczew again.
 German residents were dispossessed and expelled; Polish residents took the first effort of reconstruction, and revitalization.